 B. What is The State Lemon Law Arbitration Program?

 If a substantial defect still exists or recurs after a reasonable number of repair attempts, the consumer has the right to a refund or a replacement vehicle.
 If the manufacturer refuses to take back your vehicle you can seek a State Lemon Law Arbitration Hearing and receive a decision within 45 days of the acceptance of your application.
 This state arbitration service is provided to you at no cost, except for the $1.00 Lemon Law fee you pay when you buy a new vehicle.
 Please keep in mind that not all vehicle problems are serious enough to qualify for relief under the Lemon Law.
 You must apply for State Lemon Arbitration within 2 years from the date your vehicle was originally sold and within the manufacturer’s warranty coverage period.

 C. What Vehicles are Covered by the Lemon Law?

 Any new or used car, motorcycle, van, truck, or recreational vehicle (RV) bought or leased by a consumer in Maine from a dealer and which is still within the Lemon Law’s “term of protection.”

-This Lemon protection period is the length of the manufacturer’s express warranty, or two years from the date of delivery to the original consumer buyer, or 18,000 miles of use, whichever comes first./1 You must notify the manufacturer or the dealer about your vehicle’s defect before this protection period ends.
+This Lemon protection period is the length of the manufacturer’s express warranty, or three years from the date of delivery to the original consumer buyer, or 18,000 miles of use, whichever comes first./1 You must notify the manufacturer or the dealer about your vehicle’s defect before this protection period ends.